a-t-ba-2025/xojjiw-0negtu-Nekxar/README.md

 pip install -r requirements.txt
 ```

+The `main.py` file is the entry point of the project.
+It loads all available files from the `INPUT_PATH` directory (as configured via `.env`) and processes them through the pipeline.
+Alternatively, a list of specific files can be passed to restrict the execution to selected documents.

+---

 ## Configuration

 The `.env` file can be used to configure paths, models, debug modes, and more.